louisportay/push_swap/README.md

 Use a temporary Rotate stack to further avoid, if not completely, prepend slices operations

+## TODO

-rename SortStacks --> StacksSorter extract SubStack type to dedicated package and put it in the stack package --> rename SortStacker and create interface
+complete helper message in 'checker' rename SortStacks --> stacks.Sorter extract SubStack type to dedicated package and put it in the stack package --> rename stacks.Splitter and create interface rename rotateSorted -> pushASorted rename pushSorted -> pushBSorted

+write a function for lists smaller than 5

 ## Notes